Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Correspondences on a 2D Topological Lattice Model

 From Parseval-Plancherel theorem, the real space pseudo-spin response reads

 For $M=0$, the function $\gamma$ is odd under the transformation $k_y\rightarrow -k_y$ such that $\langle \sigma_z({\bf R}_i)\rangle=0$.

 In Fig. \ref{pseudospin}, we analyse the properties of this local marker in real space comparatively to $\kappa$ in Eq. (\ref{kappaspin}).
 When varying the parameter $M$, corresponding e.g. to describe the effects of a charge density wave substrate \cite{Eva}, we do reveal a linear response behavior for the pseudo-spin locally on the lattice until the phase transition similar to the analysis of the response of the monopole.
 The first derivative in {\it yellow} of the pseudo-spin is also fixed until the topological phase transition.
-We report a similar behavior as the susceptibility $\chi=B\frac{\partial \kappa}{\partial M}$ in Eq. (\ref{susceptibility}) when mapping the first Brillouin zone onto the sphere.
+We report a similar behavior as the susceptibility $\chi=B\frac{\partial \kappa}{\partial M}$ in Eq. (\ref{chitopo}).
 The first derivative from the real space analysis on the lattice in Fig. \ref{pseudospin} is around $\sim 0.33...$, which is approximately half of $\chi$.
-The susceptibility in yellow in Fig. \ref{pseudospin} clearly distinguishes the position of the transition.
-For completeness, in Fig. \ref{pseudospin}, we also show in {\it red} the second derivative of $\langle \sigma_z({\bf R}_i)\rangle$ as a function of $\frac{M}{M_c}$.
+The susceptibility in yellow in Fig. \ref{pseudospin} clearly distinguishes the position (location) of the transition.
+In Fig. \ref{pseudospin}, we show in {\it red} the second derivative of $\langle \sigma_z({\bf R}_i)\rangle$ as a function of $\frac{M}{M_c}$.